What is LISNS?

 Structure

 LISNS has a community-based volunteer Board of Directors and a small team of dedicated staff.
-Core funding is provided by the Law Foundation of Nova Scotia, the Department of Justice Canada, the Nova Scotia Department of Justice, and by support from the community through private donations.
+Core funding is provided by the Law Foundation of Nova Scotia, the Department of Justice Canada.

 Public Legal Education in Canada